The Basics: What does a student participating in VITA do?

 Students in VITA learn to prepare income tax returns... but it's so much more!
 We start in the spring semester with four weeks of training on Tuesday nights, from 6:00-9:00.
 Participants earn IRS certifications in Basic Individual and Nonresident Alien tax returns (looks great on a resume!).
 After training we start "Preparation Weeks," during which we prepare the tax returns of actual clients, using online software provided by the IRS.
 Each preparation week has three tax workshop days: Mondays, Tuesdays and Thursdays from 6:00-9:00 p.m. (the hours listed in StudentAdmin are the hours we have the room; students are only required to attend one three-hour session per week).

-Through client service, you'll learn professionalism and enhance your communication, social, technical and problem-solving skills WAY above that of your non-VITA peers.
+Through client service, you'll learn professionalism and enhance your communication, social, technical, and problem-solving skills WAY above that of your non-VITA peers.
 For full details, see the VITA Course Syllabus.
 Please read on to hear what past VITA participants have to say about the program!

 UConn's VITA program is a dynamic, enriching, infinitely worthwhile experience!
 Read what past participants have to say!